Coop1195/WindowsRepairScript/README.md

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements
-Thank you to all contributors and users who have supported this project.
-Your feedback and suggestions help make Windows-OS-Repair better with each release.
+Thank you for the continued support and feedback.
+I hope these updates enhance the experience with my program!
+Thank you to all contributors who have supported this project!